Home / Career Guides / Illustrator

 Do illustrators collaborate with other professionals?

-Yes, they frequently collaborate with other professionals.
+Yes, they frequently collaborate with others.
 For example, they might work with writers to create visuals for a story, with art directors to align their work with a brand’s aesthetic, or with graphic designers to incorporate illustrations into overall design elements.
 They also might work closely with clients to capture their vision accurately.